Skokoo/Firere/README.md

 • This project is WIP.

 • Make sure you understand this project "grammar".
+Or click [this](https://github.com/Skokoo/Firere/blob/main/Read%2FVo1)
 >if you find this "project" cool, Thanks!

 Random logo for nothing